SurajPhulara/resume_analyzer/Readme.md

 # Resume Analyzer Documentation

+## Hosted Link

+The Resume Analyzer is hosted at [https://myresumeanalyzer.streamlit.app/](https://myresumeanalyzer.streamlit.app/).
+You can access it directly to analyze your resumes and job descriptions.

 ## Introduction

 The Resume Analyzer is a tool designed to assist in evaluating how well various resumes align with a specific job description.
 It simplifies the hiring process by automating the comparison of resumes against a job description, providing insights into candidate suitability.
 This approach note aims to provide a clear understanding of the functionality, usage, and underlying processes of the Resume Analyzer.